andrewkingme/andrewkingme.github.io/_work/Synchronize-Revit-Key-Schedules.md

 {% include image.html image="Synchronize-Revit-Key-Schedules-004a.png" %}

 Dynamo does not currently provide an OOTB node for Revit key schedules.
-The following Python code will return all individual keys in a key schedule.
+The following Python code will return every key in a key schedule.
 (Credit to Konrad Sobon for [this post](https://forums.autodesk.com/t5/revit-api-forum/key-schedule-revit-api/td-p/5449134), which explains how the Revit API treats keys in a Revit key schedule.)

 {% highlight python %}
 # Python Node for Dynamo